BlackDeGamer/fifa-mobile-manual/_build/html/_sources/chapters/5_account_settings.md

 ## Graphics

 These settings help you manage their visual in-game experience.
-Depending on your device’s specifications, you may not be able to select the higher-end settings.
-Be aware that higher graphic settings will drain battery life faster and all display settings require a game restart to take effect.
+Depending on your device’s specifications, you may not be able to select the higher-end settings.Be aware that higher graphic settings will drain battery life faster and all display settings require a game restart to take effect.

 * **Graphic**: This setting enables you to manage the overall detail level of the game graphics.
 * **Resolution**: This setting enables you to manage the overall sharpness of game graphics.
 Display resolution is the visual ability to display a set number of pixels on the screen.
 The more pixels that a resolution has, the clearer and sharper the image will be.